 We drive transparency, efficiency and productivity throughout the supply chain by working collaboratively with terminals and rail operators on developing new measures to improve the flow of goods through the Port of Vancouver.
 Customers benefit by having predictability of cargo delivery through a reliable and consistent supply chain.

 The world’s leading international shipping lines choose the Port of Vancouver.
 With services to and from Asia, Latin America and Oceania, the Port of Vancouver is your strategic choice for doing business.

-While we’re already geographically close to Asia, the Port of Vancouver is also now even more closely connected to Asian markets with its new Asia headquarters in Shanghai, China, supported by a network of trade representatives in Asia’s largest trading economies.
-Our representatives have established relationships and expertise in their markets which help connect the Port of Vancouver to the global supply chain and support trade opportunities for our customers.
+While we’re already geographically close to Asia, the Port of Vancouver is also now even more closely connected to Asian markets with a dedicated office in Shanghai, China, and a Chief Representative to support a long-established Asia market presence.
+Our Chief Representative maintains established relationships and provides expertise in Asian markets which help connect the Port of Vancouver to the global supply chain and support trade opportunities for our customers.